-- The company engages in the large-scale manufacture of low-cost enzymes and other proteins for markets in the United States and Europe
+- The company engages in the large-scale manufacture of low-cost enzymes and proteins for the US and European markets

 It leverages its proprietary C1 expression system — a fungal expression technology for producing enzymes — to help bring biologic vaccines, therapeutic enzymes, proteins, biosimilars and drugs to market faster and at a lower cost.

 Dyadic has patented its proprietary filamentous fungus, Myceliophthora thermophila, nicknamed C1 and the associated molecular tools used to engineer the C1 cells to express and manufacture large volumes of low-cost biologic products such as enzymes and proteins.
 The C1 fungus, is a living cell that has been bioengineered by Dyadic scientists for more than two decades.

 Dyadic boss Emalfarb has presided over Dyadic’s evolution from 'jeans to genes' and is a named inventor on more than 25 US and international biotech patents and patent applications linked to the C1 microorganism.

 Three years ago, Emalfarb sold Dyadic’s industrial technology business to DuPont Inc’s (NYSE:DWDP) industrial biosciences business for $75 million in cash.
 According to the deal, DuPont granted Dyadic co-exclusive rights to the C1 technology for use in human and animal pharmaceutical applications, with the exclusive ability to enter into sub-license agreements.